peteroupc/html3dutil/tutorials/glmath.md

 the viewer_ whenever the x-axis points to the right and the y-axis points up.

 If a GLMath method works differently in left- and right-handed coordinate systems, its description will note this.
-(In the absence of transformations, the coordinate system is effectively left-handed.)
+(In the absence of z-axis transformations, the coordinate system is effectively left-handed.)

 Matrix Details